 New York DOH Approval Status

-Maternal Specimen: Lavender (EDTA) or yellow (ACD Solution A or B).
+AND Maternal Whole Blood Specimen: Lavender (EDTA) or yellow (ACD Solution A or B).

 Background Information for Hemophilia A (F8) 2 Inversions, Fetal:

 Characteristics: Severe deficiency of factor VIII clotting activity leading to spontaneous joint or deep muscle bleeding.
 Moderate to mild deficiency is associated with prolonged bleeding after tooth extractions, surgery, or injuries and recurrent or delayed wound healing.